MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/index.md

 Choose the correct enrollment type for your situation.

 > [!NOTE]
-> **Note**: The choices made here will affect the way some screens appear when configuring a developer account.
+> The choices made here will affect the way some screens appear when configuring a developer account.
 The descriptions and screenshots in this document are done from the perspective of an **Individual** developer account.
 In a **Company**, some options will only be available to **Team Admin** users.

 ### [Certificates and Identifiers](~/mac/deploy-test/publishing-to-the-app-store/certificates-identifiers.md)